Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 ## Using Streamlit

+For the purpose of this tutorial, lets create a simple

 ### Import the Streamlit Library
 Once Streamlit is installed, integrating your project with Streamlit's framework is fairly simple.
 To start, we'll import the library: